-2. Find a segment for early momentum of business
+2. Find a segment for the early momentum of business

-Focusing on a segment helps in building early momentum of the business more easily.
-This involves awareness and word of mouth marketing that usually builds faster across like-minded groups, and success stories resonate well across a segment of similar prospects.
-This also requires a complex and wide research on all aspect of the startups.
+Focusing on a segment helps in building the early momentum of the business more easily.
+This involves awareness and word-of-mouth marketing that usually builds faster across like-minded groups, and success stories resonate well across a segment of similar prospects.
+This also requires complex and wide research on all aspects of the startups.

-Some of the great ways from where you can start your research
+Some of the great ways where you can start your research

 - Public Forums/Facebook Groups

-There are many online platforms are available now where people ask questions, share their problems and share their ideas too.
-You can find the insight of both of your target market and also your competitors which can help to find a solution that people are looking for.
+There are many online platforms are available now where people ask questions, share their problems, and share their ideas too.
+You can find insight into both your target market and also your competitors which can help to find a solution that people are looking for.

-You can join some Facebook Groups where people from your target market are actively involved, observe them for a while, listen to their conversation, understand their pain point and ask questions.
-This will help you to understand the problem they are really facing and also looking for a solution.
+You can join some Facebook Groups where people from your target market are actively involved, observe them for a while, listen to their conversation, understand their pain points, and ask questions.
+This will help you to understand the problem they are facing and also look for a solution.

 - Networking/ Events

-You can start building your network with the people from your target market and also with the people who are solving any burning problem for their target customers.
-This will help you not only to understand how you can find your target market but also you can learn a lot of things which will help you on your startup journey.
+You can start building your network with the people from your target market and the people who are solving any burning problem for their target customers.
+This will help you not only to understand how you can find your target market but also you can learn a lot of things that will help you on your startup journey.

-You can also attend some live events specially for the startups, where you can meet with new people and also people from your target market.
+You can also attend some live events, especially for startups, where you can meet with new people and also people from your target market.
 You can directly ask them questions if they are facing any problem or anything they want to make their life better.

 - Talking to friends & family

-This is not necessary that you have to find your target market from outside, there can be some problems your own friends and family are facing which you can give them a solution for.
-In fact, there are many startups which started by solving a problem faced by themselves.
+This is not necessary that you have to find your target market from outside, there can be some problems your friends and family are facing which you can give them a solution for.
+There are many startups that started by solving a problem they faced by themselves.

-This will help you not only build a profitable business but also you can build the trust immediately and it may help you to come up with an idea which is unique and can differentiate your business from others.
+This will help you not only build a profitable business but also you can build trust immediately and it may help you to come up with an idea that is unique and can differentiate your business from others.

 3. Take a hard look at the value differentiation

 Always take a hard look at the value differentiation that can bring prospects for you.
 In other words, try to initiate the feature that makes the business different and makes it stand out.
-Many aspiring entrepreneurs get it totally wrong, they think that an idea which is already working and if the business is doing really well then it can bring a large amount of customers for them also and they simply copy the business idea and try to modify the business model.
-It will be profitable for a short period of time but you will not be able to build a business for a long run.
+Many aspiring entrepreneurs get it wrong, they think that an idea is already working, and if the business is doing well then it can bring a large number of customers for them also and they simply copy the business idea and try to modify the business model.
+It will be profitable for a short period but you will not be able to build a business in the long run.

-If you really want to be an entrepreneur and build an empire, then you have to use your own creativity and come up with a solution which will differentiate your startup from the other companies and can bring you a large number of prospects.
+If you want to be an entrepreneur and build an empire, then you have to use your creativity and come up with a solution that will differentiate your startup from the other companies and can bring you a large number of prospects.

 4. Identify the Demographics

-It’s very important to ask yourself whom should you market and how do you most efficiently reach them?
-This will include identifying the age, gender, geographic location, occupation, socioeconomic status and other demographic and psychographic traits of the consumers who would be most interested in purchasing your product or service.
+It’s very important to ask yourself whom should you market to and how you most efficiently reach them.
+This will include identifying the age, gender, geographic location, occupation, socioeconomic status, and other demographic and psychographic traits of the consumers who would be most interested in purchasing your product or service.
 The key is to identify a niche target market and go after market share aggressively.

 5. Identify prospects that care about the key differentiation the most